How to Garden the Great Dixter Way

 Symposiums, Study Days, & Lectures

 Dixter presents four week-long symposia every year.
-Groups of 8 -12 attendees attend classes in the historic Great Dixter house with Garrett and other experts; work in the garden on seasonally-focused subjects—pruning, planting, potting up seedlings, weeding—and take field trips to nearby gardens such as Sissinghurst and the Royal Horticultural Society’s gardens at Wisley.
+Groups of eight to 12 attendees attend classes in the historical Great Dixter house with Garrett and other experts; work in the garden on seasonally-focused subjects — pruning, planting, potting up seedlings, weeding — and take field trips to nearby gardens such as Sissinghurst Castle & Gardens, and the Royal Horticultural Society’s gardens at Wisley.

-Fergus Garrett, head of the Great Dixter garderns, also teaches a series of Study Days—a full day of lectures and in-the-garden demonstrations on subjects such as techniques for expanding the length of your season, meadow gardening, and integrating bulbs into the garden.
+Fergus Garrett, head of the Great Dixter Gardens, also teaches a series of Study Days — a full day of lectures and in-the-garden demonstrations on subjects such as techniques for expanding the length of your season, meadow gardening, and integrating bulbs into the garden.

-Garrett and other Great Dixter staff members present online lectures (via zoom), covering topics such as layering in the garden, growing vegetables in pots, and self-sowers and bedding plants.
-Past talks are available on Vimeo: https://vimeo.com/greatdixter.
+Garrett and other Great Dixter staff members present online lectures (via Zoom), covering topics such as layering in the garden, growing vegetables in pots, and self-sowers and bedding plants.
+Past talks are available on Vimeo.
 (For full-length lectures, check the on-demand link.)
 Upcoming lectures are announced via email.